List of United States rapid transit systems

 The following is a list of all heavy rail rapid transit systems in the United States.
-It does not include statistics for bus or light rail systems (see: List of United States light rail systems by ridership for the latter).
-All ridership figures represent "unlinked" passenger trips (i.e. line transfers on multi-line systems register as separate trips).
+It does not include statistics for bus or light rail systems; see: List of United States light rail systems by ridership for light rail systems.
+All ridership figures represent unlinked passenger trips, so line transfers on multi-line systems register as separate trips.
 The data is provided by the American Public Transportation Association's Ridership Reports.

+Note: ridership does not mean unique passengers, it means total number of trips.